Infinite Probabilistic Secret Sharing: Introduction

-In Sections \ref{sec:main} and \ref{sec:ramp} we characterize the access structures which can be realized by schemes of these types.
+In Sections \ref{sec:main} and \ref{sec:ramp} we characterize access structures which can be realized by schemes of these types.
 We have both topological and structural characterizations.
-Subsets of $P$ can be considered as points in the product space $\{0,1\}^P$, therefore access structures are subsets of this space.
-Equipping $\{0,1\}$ with some topology, we can speak about topological properties of access structures.
-The {\em Sierpi\'nski topology} \cite {Watson1990299} is especially promising, as it has some intriguing properties used in logic.
-In our case, when $P$ is finite, a structure in the Sierpi\'nski topology is open if and only if it is upward closed.
+Subsets of the set $P$ of the participants can be considered as elements of the product $\{0,1\}^P$, therefore an access structure -- the collection of qualified sets -- is a subset of this space.
+Equipping $\{0,1\}^P$ with some topology we can speak about the topological properties of the access structure.
+The \emph{Sierpi\'nski topology} \cite {Watson1990299} is especially promising.
+If $P$ is finite, a collection of subsets of $P$, as a subset of the topological space $\{0,1\}^P$ is open if and only if the collection is upward closed, which is a natural requirement for access structures.
 For definitions and examples for this topology, see Section \ref{sec:sierpinski}.
-We prove that a scheme can be realized by a perfect, or by an almost perfect, scheme if and only if it is open.
-Similarly, a scheme can be realized by a ramp, or by an almost ramp, scheme if and only if the scheme is $G_\delta$, that is, the intersection of countably many open sets.
+We prove that a scheme can be realized by a perfect or weakly perfect scheme if and only if it is an open set in this topology.
+Moreover, a scheme can be realized by a ramp or a weakly ramp scheme if and only if it is $G_\delta$, that is, it is the intersection of countably many open sets.

-The structural characterization uses {\em span programs} introduced in \cite{spanprogram} and its generalization, {\em Hilbert-space programs}.
+The structural characterization uses \emph{span programs} introduced in \cite{spanprogram} and its generalization, \emph{Hilbert-space programs}.
 In a span program we are given a vector space, a target vector, and every participant is assigned one or more vectors.
-A structure realized by the span program consists of those subsets or participants whose vectors span the target vector.
-In a Hilbert-space program the vector space is replaced by a Hilbert space, and a subset is realized if the target vector is in the closure of the linear span of their vectors.
-We prove that exactly the open structures are realizable by a span program, and exactly the $G_\delta$ structures are realizable by Hilbert-space programs.
+A structure realized by the span program consists of those subsets of participants whose vectors span a linear space containing the target vector.
+In a Hilbert-space program the vector space is replaced by a Hilbert space, and a subset is qualified if the target vector is in the closure of the linear span of their vectors.
+We prove that exactly the open structures are realizable by span programs, and exactly the $G_\delta$ structures are realizable by Hilbert-space programs.

-Finally Section \ref{sec:conclusion} concludes the paper, where we show that not every access structure is realizable, discuss further scheme types, and list some open problems.
+Finally Section \ref{sec:conclusion} concludes the paper where we show that not every access structure is realizable by a measurable scheme, discuss additional scheme types, and list some open problems.